kalingaCoder/Kuber/README.md

 To start the development server run `nx serve backend`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

+## start android app
+ you can start the development server for your React Native app using `npx react-native start`

+you can run your app on a specific platform (e.g., Android or iOS) using `npx react-native run-android` or `npx react-native run-ios`

 ## Generate code